About Star Dargin, PCC, CPCC

 Star incorporates over two decades of proven corporate leadership experience into her highly successful coaching and speaking work.
 Specializing in building authentic leaders strongly aligned to organizational goals, she delivers results with a direct bottom-line-focused approach.

 In response, she developed and now uses a unique approach designed to equip leaders with the knowledge and tools they need to sustainably build cohesive, functional, positive, results-oriented teams.
 A key pillar of her unique approach is from a place of gratitude by integrating apparent opposites into a synergistic whole.
 By relying on the power of the word “AND,” conditions that might be seen as in conflict can be opened and effectively combined.
 The result is a strong, rapport-building, innovative, and inclusive approach to team building and problem solving honed over 2,000+ hours of coaching clients and delivering hundreds of successful training modules.

 She holds a B.S. in Computer Science and has earned coaching certifications through the International Coaches Federation (ICF) and the Coaches Training Institute (CTI).
 She is a member of the National Speakers Association (NSA), and is affiliated with the Project Management Institute (PMI).
 She’s been teaching project management at Boston University since 2000.

-Personal: Star is happily married and living in New Hampshire with her husband Steve, her son Kevin, and their turtle Leo.
-Their other two adult sons and daughter in-law live nearby.
+Personal: Star is happily married and living in New Hampshire with her husband Steve and their turtle, Leo.
+Their three adult sons and daughter in-law live nearby.